 Firstly, anytime a relative, friend, foreign-visitor or colleague asks me the best weekend gateway from Delhi – I have one answer- Jaipur! .Jaipur Weekend Shopping is a must-try experience.

-The grand capital of Rajasthan, Jaipur, offers weekend visitors everything from India’s finest 5-Star luxury resorts and historic forts to sumptuous culinary delights and of course, some of the best shopping in India!
+The capital of Rajasthan, Jaipur, is grand, majestic and rustic.
+It offers weekend visitors everything from India’s finest 5-Star luxury resorts and historic forts.
+As a matter of fact ,it also offers sumptuous culinary delights.
+In addition let us not forget some of the best shopping in India.

 Therefore, it is not surprising that the State of Rajasthan attracts the maximum tourists to India.

 One of the best parts of the 5 hour journey from Delhi is the entry into Jaipur.
 Veering through the Aravali foothills, you take a turn and suddenly see the majestic Amer and Jaigarh forts atop a hill.
 The dusty brown foothills descend into a large blue man-made Man Sagar Lake.
 The sparkling white Jai Mahal palaceright in the centre is a rare sight to behold.

 Art and Craft in Jaipur